K. Omanakutty

-Kamalakshi Omanakutty is an academician, music teacher and carnatic vocalist noted for her research and publications in the field of music.
+Kamalakshi Omanakutty is an academic, music teacher and carnatic vocalist noted for her research and publications in the field of music.
 Her research on Kathakali music led to her doctorate in this field.
 She currently serves as professor and Head of the Department of Music at the University of Kerala.
 She also chairs Sangeetha Bharathi, a private organization.

 K. Omanakutty is also serving as a senior faculty of the Music Therapy Department of the Pankaja Kasthuri Ayurvedic Medical College, Kattakada, Thiruvananthapuram.
 She is also the founder chairman and secretary of Thiruvananthapuram-based Sangeeta Bharati.
 Her disciples includes K. S. Chithra, B. Arundhathi, K. S. Harisankar, Manjari, K. S. Resmi among others.

 Her elder brother, M. G. Radhakrishnan was a music director in Malayalam movie industry and her younger brother, M. G. Sreekumar is a playback singer.

 Early life and education

 K. Omanakutty was born in the year 1943 near Haripad in Kerala.
 She was born into a family of musicians.
-Her father, Malabar Gopalan Nair, was a harmonium player and carnatic musician, who was a regular presence in stage shows across South India.
-Her mother, Medayil Kamalakshi Amma, was also a carnatic musician.
-Her brother M. G. Radhakrishnan, thre years elder to her, was a composer and another brother M. G. Sreekumar, 14 years younger to her, is both a composer and playback singer.
+Her father, Malabar Gopalan Nair, was a harmonium player and Carnatic musician, who was a regular presence in stage shows across South India.
+Her mother, Medayil Kamalakshi marasyar, was also a Carnatic musician.
+Her brother M. G. Radhakrishnan, three years elder than her, was a composer and another brother M. G. Sreekumar, 14 years younger to her, is both a composer and playback singer.

-She had her formal education from a school in her village.
-Later in 1963, she completed her graduation in Zoology from a degree college affiliated to Kerala University.
-Due to her interest in music, she joined in the Thiruvananthapuram-based Music Academy to pursue a Gana Praveena course in Music.
+She had her formal education at a school in her village.
+Later in 1963, she completed her graduation in Zoology from a degree college affiliated with Kerala University.
+Due to her interest in music, she joined the Thiruvananthapuram-based Music Academy to pursue a Gana Praveena course in Music.
 On successfully completing the course in Music from that organization, Omanakutty Amma started working as a lecturer in the Music Department of Government Maharaja's College for Women in Thiruvananthapuram.
 While working in the Music department of the college, she completed her part-time degree course in Music.
 After successfully completing the degree course in Music, Omanakutty became a Second Grade Professor in the same department of the college.
 In this designation, she continued to teach students of the department with dedication for a period of 6 years.

 In recognition of the quality services provided by her in academics and music field, Omanakutty was promoted to the designation of the First Grade Professor of Music in the same department.
 During this period, many reputed musicians of today joined the course and successfully completed their formal training in Music from the department.
-Subsequently, she did her post graduation and doctoral programs in the field of Music from the same department successfully.
+Subsequently, she did her post-graduation and doctoral programs in the field of Music from the same department successfully.
 For her doctoral degree program, the subject of her research was the origin and the evolution of Kathakali music in Kerala.